SkretasLab/ProteoSeeker/README.md

 For the Kraken2 route:

 10. Species are assigned to the reads based on Kraken2.
+Bracken provides the abundances of these species.
 11. Bowtie2 maps the reads to the contigs.
 12. Through the read-contig mapping, each species is quantified for each contig.
 Species are assigned to the contigs.
 13. The contigs are binned based on their species.